 1.3 Definitions of Terminology

-For the purpose of this policy, the KU’s definition of research, when used singly, is stated as generation of new knowledge – may or may not be published but useful for policy and program formulation in the country and organizations.
+For purpose this policy, the KU’s definition of research, when used singly, is stated as generation of new knowledge – may or may not published but useful for policy and program formulation in country and organizations.

 Development, when used singly meaning development of University intellectual property for commercial return.
 This includes patenting, licensing and otherwise exploiting academic know-how in activities.